 ibs-smart is covered at least in part by many private insurance plans.

-If you're interested in asking your insurance provider about coverage, you can reference procedure code 83520, which is billed twice (once for each antibody).
+If you're interested in asking your insurance about coverage, you can reference PLA code 0164U.

 Does ibs-smart Take Medicare/Medicaid?

 ibs-smart is covered by Medicare and Medicaid.

 Our online prescriber service may not be covered by Medicare or Medicaid.
 If you would like to use your Medicare or Medicaid coverage, please work with your local physician.

 Ibs-smart measures the levels of two antibodies in your blood known to be elevated in patients with post-infectious IBS (IBS-D or IBS-M).
 You can learn more here.